-- Which barriers need to be removed to enable success?
+- Which barriers do change leaders need to remove to enable success?

-- What is the best way to implement those tools simply and efficiently?
+- What is the best way to implement those tools efficiently?

-- Which new processes and systems must be put into place?
+- Which new processes and systems must the company put into place?

-- What is the best rollout strategy for removing old processes and introducing new ones?
+- What is the best rollout strategy for removing old techniques and introducing new ones?

 - Do we have change leaders and executive sponsors in place?